HunterKane/Starbucks-Reward-App-/README.md

 * What are the total amount of offers?
 * What product(s) have the highest rank?
 * What types of offers to genders prefer?
+(What are the percentages of gender in the data?)
 * What is the age range that completes the most offers?
 * What is the income range that completes the most offers?